loiclefevre/autonomous-database-for-developers/README.md

 ### Coming next...
 In no particular order yet:
-- Working with an Autonomous JSON database using `MongoRepository`
 - SQL query joining JSON and Relational data together
 - Using Blockchain/Immutables tables
 - Understanding the benefits for developers of the Autonomous database underlying infrastructure: Exadata